Nordix/metal3-io.github.io/try-it.md

 [v1alpha4](https://github.com/kubernetes-sigs/cluster-api/tree/v0.3.0) and
 assumes that metal3-dev-env is deployed with the environment variable **CAPM3_VERSION** set to **v1alpha4**.
 This is the default behaviour.
 The v1alpha4 deployment can be done with Ubuntu 18.04 or Centos 8 target host images.
-Please make sure to meet [resource requirements](#11-prerequisites) for successfull deployment:
+Please make sure to meet [resource requirements](#11-prerequisites) for successful deployment:

 The following scripts can be used to provision a cluster, controlplane node and worker node.